 I think it's keeping the promises and doing what he said he was going to do.

-And that probably means by the way, Donald Trump is getting out of the car right now.
+And that probably means, by the way, Donald Trump is getting out of the car right now.

-Uh Melania has gotten out of the car, and they are now walking down Pennsylvania Avenue, even as we speak.
+Melania has gotten out of the car, and they are now walking down Pennsylvania Avenue, even as we speak.

 I just want him to get to work.

-And by the way, they already have, you've probably seen this.
+And by the way, they already have.

 One of my favorite things.

-Um seems to me a lot of friends of donors are getting cabinet positions, a lot of Goldman Sachs types, a lot of RNC types.
+Seems to me a lot of friends of donors are getting cabinet positions, a lot of Goldman Sachs types, a lot of RNC types.

 Today, okay, we're back to the Trump that won the election.

-Not only with the speech, not only with the hysteria from the left, but apparently they have immediately taken down every reference to global warming on the White House web page.
+Not only with the speech, not only with the hysteria from the left, but apparently they have immediately taken down every reference to global warming on the White House webpage.

 Yeah, I saw that.